The Food and Drug Administration (FDA) advises the public against the purchase and use of the counterfeit version of the following products:

 5. Mefenamic Acid (Dolfenal®) 500 mg Film-Coated Tablet

 All healthcare professionals and the general public are hereby warned as to the availability of these counterfeit drug products in the market which pose potential danger or injury to consumers.
 Consumers are also reminded to purchase drug products only from FDA-licensed establishments.

 Likewise, all establishments and outlets are hereby warned against selling and/or dispensing of the said counterfeit products with the abovementioned features.
 The importation, selling or offering for sale of such is in direct violation of Republic Act No. 9711 or the Food and Drug Administration Act of 2009, and Republic Act No. 8203 or the Special Law on Counterfeit Drugs.
 Anyone found selling the said counterfeit drug products will be penalized.

-All concerned establishments and/or entities are warned not to distribute the above-identified violative drug product until it has been covered by the appropriate authorization, otherwise, regulatory actions and sanctions shall be strictly pursued.
-Always check if a product is registered with the FDA by using the FDA Verification Portal feature accessible at http://verification.fda.gov.ph.
+All concerned establishments and/or entities are warned not to distribute the above-identified violative drug products until it has been covered by the appropriate authorization, otherwise, regulatory actions and sanctions shall be strictly pursued.
+Always check if a product is registered with the FDA by using the FDA Verification Portal feature accessible at https://verification.fda.gov.ph.

 All Local Government Units (LGUs) and Law Enforcement Agencies (LEAs) are requested to ensure that these products are not sold or made available in their localities or areas of jurisdiction